Iran–Qatar relations: 1980s: Iraqi Invasion of Iran

 At the onset of the Iran–Iraq War in 1980, Qatar, along with Oman, opted for minimal support to Iraq, whereas Saudi Arabia and Kuwait openly provided financial support to Iraq.
 Qatar strategically attempted to avoid upsetting either party in the interests of not being drawn into a military conflict.
 The government of Qatar was also aware that it would risk marginalizing its minority Shia population if it threw its full weight behind Iraq.
 They were put in uncomfortable situations; in 1983 Iraq attacked Iranian oil fields in the Persian Gulf, threatening plants on the Qatari coast, forcing Qatar to build barriers so it would not be affected.

 As the war ended, Iran sided with Qatar during the dispute with Bahrain over the Fasht a-Dibal Islands.
-However Qatar did not support Iran when it came to the three islands, Lesser and Greater Tunbs and Abu Musa, instead supporting the United Arab Emirates (UAE).
+However, Qatar did not support Iran when it came to the three islands of Lesser and Greater Tunbs and Abu Musa, instead supporting the United Arab Emirates.
 Qatar believed that its relationship with the GCC was strategically more important than its relationship with Iran.

+1990s

+Qatar and Iran have maintained cordial relations.
+In 1991, following the end of the Gulf War, the emir of Qatar Hamad bin Khalifa welcomed Iranian participation in Persian Gulf security arrangements, but was overturned by other Gulf States.
+Iran did not consider Qatar a threat to its stability, unlike other Gulf states, in part because its Iranian-descent citizens were well integrated and not politically oppositional to Iranian leadership.
+Plans were in progress in 1992 to pipe water from the Karun River in Iran to Qatar.

-December 2008: Concern on Iran nuclear power
+December 2008: Concerns over Iran's nuclear program

-The five permanent members of the UN security council (and Germany) held a meeting with a coalition of Arab nations consisting of Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, Qatar, Jordan, Iraq, and Egypt over the perceived threat of Iran's nuclear weapons to the whole MENA region.
+The five permanent members of the UN security council (and Germany) held a meeting in 2008 with a coalition of Arab nations consisting of Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, Qatar, Jordan, Iraq, and Egypt over the perceived threat of Iran's nuclear weapons to the whole MENA region.

-In response to the nuclear powers, the GCC (including Qatar) are set to spend $122 billion on weapons over the next decade.
+In response to the nuclear threat, it was forecasted that the GCC, including Qatar, would spend $122 billion on weapons over the next decade.

 May 2009: South Pars Gas field

 Iran and Qatar both own the South Pars / North Dome Gas-Condensate field.
 Iran agreed that they would issue $100 million in bonds to build and improve the gas field.
+On 11 January 2009, representatives from Qatar, Iran, and Russia met in Tehran, agreeing on the production of their gas reserves.